Affiliate links on Android Authority may earn us a commission. Learn more.

-Do you really need to play graphics-intensive games on your phone?
+Do you really need to play graphics-intensive games on your phone outside on a hot day?
 Do you really need to stream 4K or HDR video?
 Or only listen to lossless music?
 Try downgrading to a lower-quality version.
 You’ll likely not even notice the difference.

 Reset your iPhone

 If the phone is still overheating, the last thing you can do yourself is to try resetting it.
 If you have an iCloud backup, you can have the phone back up and running in no time.
 But you may very well end up restoring the very cause of the problem in the first place.
 So perhaps a fresh install is required.

 If the iPhone is still overheating after all this effort, then it’s time to call in the professionals.
 Any Apple store or licensed Apple repair shop will be able to swap out the battery for you.

 Of course, this is assuming that the battery is the issue.
 But as with the charging cable, buying a new battery is better than buying a new phone.
 If the phone is still under warranty, it will likely not cost you anything at all.